Juan Cifré

-Juan Cifré Navas (born 26 May 1993) is a Spanish footballer who plays as a right back.
+Juan Cifré Navas (born 26 May 1993) is a Spanish footballer who plays as a right back for Tercera Federación club Santanyí.

 Club career

 Born in Palma, Majorca, Cifré graduated from local RCD Mallorca's youth system, and made his senior debuts while on loan at CD Llosetense in the 2012–13 campaign, in Tercera División.
 He returned to the Bermellones in the 2013 summer, and was assigned to the reserves also in the fourth level.

 Cifré made his first team debut on 24 May 2015, starting in a 2–4 away loss against Albacete Balompié in the Segunda División.
 On 20 August he moved to another reserve team, Sporting de Gijón B in the Segunda División B.